 Tri-Lox specializes in reclaimed wood products and offers a range of finishes that unveil the wood’s ageless beauty.
 Top left: Tri-Lox Maple Floor in Natural; top right: Tri-Lox Heart Pine Floor in Neutral; bottom left: Tri-lox Heart Pine in White Wash; bottom right: Tri-Lox Factory Floor Maple

 Some recent projects the eight-year-old company has worked on feature such a level of sophistication that the concept of “already used” is far from visible reality.
-They’ve teamed up with top architects and clients on commercial and residential projects around New York City, gaining commissions by word of mouth, online through their newly revamped website and increasingly through Architizer Source.
+They’ve teamed up with top architects and clients on commercial and residential projects around New York City, gaining commissions by word of mouth, online through their newly revamped website and increasingly through Architizer’s growing marketplace for building-products.
 By taking advantage of every opportunity that comes their way — no project is too big or too small for Tri-Lox — they’re hoping to enlighten the industry about the potential of reclaimed wood.

 “One of our biggest challenges in terms of growth has been awareness within the design community that our products, while being unique in their looks, origins and manufacturing methods, are viable for use on large-scale projects,” said Ellis Isenberg, also a Co-Founder and Partner.
 “There is a misconception that this type of sustainably sourced material is only available on a one-off or highly limited basis.”